These stylish DIY Faux Stoneware Salt Cellars are the perfect way to recreate the style with an inexpensive basic!

 Are you ready to get your speckle on?

 Materials & Tools Needed To Make DIY Faux Stoneware Salt Cellars

 Plate or Paint Palette

-1. First thing first, wash all components of the salt cellar.
+1 — First thing first, wash all components of the salt cellar.
 The bamboo pieces need to be hand-washed, but the dishes and spoons can go in the top rack of the dishwasher.

-2. Then find an inspiration image on Pinterest of a Stoneware texture you’d like to emulate, use a stoneware piece you have at home or use the pieces I’ve created here as your muse.
+2 — Then, find an inspiration image on Pinterest of a stoneware texture you’d like to emulate, use a stoneware piece you have at home or use the pieces I’ve created here as your muse.
 Once you nail down your inspiration, start with the brush and create a series of random dots on the outside of the salt cellar bowls.
 Try not to overthink it.
 You’re going for an all-over splatter vibe.

 3. Next, use the push pin to fill in with tiny pin-sized paint dots.
 Just dip the push pin in paint and lightly dab it onto the surface.
 Wipe off the pin point with a paper towel in between paint dips.
 The pin point will give you the smallest paint marks usually created by a brush splatter.

 For this project, it’s a good idea only to paint areas of the salt cellar that won’t come in contact with the spices.

 Although the dishes are top shelf dishwasher safe, the bamboo pieces are recommended to be hand-washed.

 Though designed for salt and pepper, I can see this cellar making a great home for everything from garlic cloves to sugar!